charanpanchagnula/certified-aws-solutions-architect-professional/07-databases/rds.md

     - RDS is accessed via provided endpoint address (CNAME)
     - With a single instance the endpoint address points the instance itself, with multi AZ, by default the endpoint points to the primary instance
     - We can not directly access the standby instance
+    - Other things such as backups to S3 can occur from the standby.
+Data is moved to S3 and replicated across multiple AZs in that region.
+This places no extra load on the primary.
     - If an error occurs with the primary instance, RDS automatically changes the endpoint to point to the standby replica.
-This failover occurs in around 60-120 seconds
+This failover occurs in around 60-120 seconds.
+In this case, the database CNAME changes from primary to standby.
     - Multi AZ is not available in the Free-tier (generally costs double as it would the single AZ)
     - Backups are taken from the standby instance (removes performance impact)
     - In case of a failover the DNS name will be updated to point to the standby replica instance.
 Since this is a DNS change, for the update it generally takes between 60-120 seconds to occur.
 This can be lessened by removing DNS caching in the application